 Technologies such as smartphones have already revolutionised the way people communicate and interact with the world.
 Augmented Reality (AR) is set to be the next big advance.
 It may seem pie in the sky but AR is already reality, with Google Glasses and other devices coming out.

-, imagine walking past a business and seeing the vacancies they have available.
+When applied to recruitment, imagine walking past a business and seeing the vacancies they have available.
 Great for targeting candidates in a specific geographic location.
 You could arrange with universities to display information about your graduate programs outside campus.

 Candidates could augment their paper CVs so when you view them you see the candidate explaining their resume point by point and highlighting the key areas of interest.